 9. Hostess Twinkies

-Hopefully this is not a surprise on the list.
-The twinkie has never really gotten a reputation as a health food.
-The ingredients include partially hydrogenated vegetable oil, shortening, and beef fat–all trans fats.
+Hopefully this is not a surprise to you on a list like this.
+The Twinkie has never really gotten a reputation as a health food.
+The ingredients include partially hydrogenated vegetable oil, shortening, and beef fat – all trans fats.
 It also has the usual offenders of enriched bleached white flour, high fructose corn syrup, dextrose, MSG, and artificial colors.
 That means over fortified flour, dangerous GMOS, and toxic food additives and colors.

 If you have a child with a sweet tooth and need a twinkie alternative, try this cake mix from Arrowhead Mills.
 I recommend swapping the eggs and oil for organic applesauce to get a moist cake with fewer calories and fat.
 Bake into cupcakes and top with fresh organic whipped cream for more of a twinkie flavor.